ozerduygu/ozerduygu/README.md

 ### Hi I'm Duygu Özer.
-I'm Computer Engineer and Front End Developer 👋
+I'm Computer Engineer and .NET Developer 👋

 # 💫 About Me:
 👀 I'm improving my skills and knowledge as a .net developer.<br>🌱 <br>📫 How to reach me: ozer.duygu@outlook.com